tempelaar-team/qclab-dev/README.md

-# pyMQC
+# qc-lab
-Python code for mixed quantum-classical dynamics.
-This code is formulated in terms of complex-valued classical coordinates enabling the dynamics to be carried out in arbitrary representations for both the quantum and classical subsystems.
+qc-lab is a flexible dynamics code for carrying out popular mixed quantum-classical algorithms on custom defined physical systems.
 ## Running pyMQC on a personal (non cluster/HPC) machine
 To start a ray cluster install ray and in terminal run ray start --head